OneKey-Network/addressability-framework/mvp-spec/README.md

 Key features of PAF include:

 - signing transmissions and request with private keys
-- making available an ad display audit log
+- making available alongside the ad an audit log of entities involved

 ## Documents